 A.2.c.3 Reasonable accommodation program? [see 29 CFR § 1614.203(d)(7)(ii)(C)] If "yes", please provide how often.
 YES Posted on internal DTRA1 portal A.2.c.4 New Anti-harassment program? [see EEOC Enforcement Guidance on Vicarious Employer Liability for Unlawful Harassment by Supervisors (1999), § V.C.1] If "yes", please provide how often.
 YES During EO Training A.2.c.5 Behaviors that are inappropriate in the workplace and could result in disciplinary action?
 [5 CFR § 2635.101(b)] If "yes", please provide how often.
-YES Addressed in Agency- wide Ethics Training 1 Compliance Indicator Measures A.3 - The agency assesses and ensures EEO principles are part of its culture.
+YES Addressed in Agency- wide Ethics Training Compliance Indicator Measures A.3 - The agency assesses and ensures EEO principles are part of its culture.
 Measure Met?
 YES Assessments are done via Federal Viewpoint Survey (FEVS) and Climate Assessments A.3.a New Does the agency provide recognition to employees, supervisors, managers, and units demonstrating superior accomplishment in equal employment opportunity? [see 29 CFR § 1614.102(a) (9)] If "yes", provide one or two examples in the comments section.
-NO EO will work with HR to create an EO annual recognition program A.3.b New Does the agency utilize the Federal Employee Viewpoint Survey or other climate assessment tools to monitor the perception of EEO principles within the workforce? [see 5 CFR Part 250] YES Essential I Element B: INTEGRATION OF EEO INTO THE AGENCY'S S STRATE GIC MISSION requires that the agency's EEO programs are structured to mainta in a workpl ace that is free from discriminatio n and support the agency's strategic mission. [ Compliance Measure Compliance Indicator B.1 - The reporting structure for the EEO program provides the principal EEO official with appropriate authority and resources Met?
-EO Director reports directly to the Agency to effectively carry out a successful EEO program.
-YES Measures to encentery early out a successian hills program. Неад B.1.a Head Is the agency head the immediate supervisor of the person ("EEO Director") who has day-to-day control over the EEO office? [see 29 CFR §1614.102(b)(4)] YES Head B.1.a.1 New Director") who has day-to-day control over the EEO office? [see 29 YES YES Head Director") who has day-to-day control over the EEO office? [see 29 CFR §1614.102(b)(4)] If the EEO Director does not report to the agency head, does the EEO Director report to the same agency head designee as the mission-related programmatic offices?
+NO EO will work with HR to create an EO annual recognition program A.3.b New Does the agency utilize the Federal Employee Viewpoint Survey or other climate assessment tools to monitor the perception of EEO principles within the workforce? [see 5 CFR Part 250] YES Element B: INTEGRATION OF EEO INTO THE AGENCY'S requires that the agency's EEO programs are structured to mainta in a workpl ace that is free from discriminatio n and support the agency's strategic mission.
+Mana Compliance B.1 - The reporting structure for the EEO program provides the Measure Met?
+EO Director reports Indicator principal EEO official with appropriate authority and resources directly to the Agency + to effectively carry out a successful EEO program.
+YES Head Measures B.1. a Is the agency head the immediate supervisor of the person ("EEO Director") who has day-to-day control over the EEO office? [see 29 CFR §1614.102(b)(4)] YES B.1.a.1 New If the EEO Director does not report to the agency head, does the EEO Director report to the same agency head designee as the mission-related programmatic offices?
 If "yes," please provide the title of the agency head designee in the comments.
-Does the agency's organizational chart clearly define the reporting structure for the EEO office? [see 29 CFR §1614.102(b)(4)] Head New Director") who has day-to-day control over the EEO office? [see 29 CFR §1614.102(b)(4)] If the EEO Director does not report to the agency head, does the EEO Director report to the same agency head designee as the mission-related programmatic offices?
-If "yes," please provide the title of the agency head designee in the comments.
-Does the agency's organizational chart clearly define the reporting YES Head
+YES B.1.a.2 Does the agency's organizational chart clearly define the reporting structure for the EEO office? [see 29 CFR §1614.102(b)(4)] YES B.1.b Does the EEO Director have a regular and effective means of advising the agency head and other senior management officials of the effectiveness, efficiency and legal compliance of the agency's EEO program? [see 29 CFR §1614.102(c)(1); MD-715 Instructions, Sec.
+I] YES B.1.c During this reporting period, did the EEO Director present to the head of the agency, and other senior management officials, the "State of the agency" briefing covering the six essential elements of the model EEO program and the status of the barrier analysis process? [see MD-715 Instructions, Sec.
+I)] If "yes", please provide the date of the briefing in the comments column.
+NO The MD-715 staff was newly appointed and was unable to upload the report in FEDSEP